jwdunne/fun/docs/design/index.rst

 return data in maps.
 Even if objects are used, it is common to support access a la hash map.

+Entry-points:

+- In response to user input
+- In response to a webhook
+- In response to a scheduled task

+Examples:

+1. Leadflo REST API endpoint for actions due
+2. Leadflo REST API endpoint for saving a patient
+3. Leadflo REST API endpoint for listening on tx type changes
+4. IAS Stripe integration on subscription
+5. IAS Stripe integration on payment failure
+6. IAS Stripe integration on payment success

 Template rendering
 ------------------